 Hey there everyone, I'm back with another blog post, this time after I started writing an email reply about how work shirts have changed over time.
 Admittedly, this is a bit of a rough sketch attempt I'll make below, but I want to go into some detail to explain how styles changed (and didn't) in various eras.

 I suppose I could go way, way back regarding "work shirts" (like, ancient Greece or China, or the Ice Age) but let's stick with the more semi-modern era, starting with the turn of the century.
-More specifically, let's dive into my favorite work shirts from these eras, which you'll soon find primarily concerns pieces from Reliance Mfg.
-Co. of Chicago, but not exclusively so by any means.

-A selection of shirts from Sears Roebuck in 1902:
+And a selection of shirts from Sears Roebuck in 1902:

 And Montgomery Ward, also in 1902:

-However, things started to change at some point nearing 1910.
+Work shirts in general started to change at some point nearing 1910.
 In 1910 proper, we find the following pages from that year's Sears Roebuck catalog, including the birth of the mail-order business' now-famous line of Hercules clothing (at this point just a work shirt sub-brand):

 Here it is on an undated box it would have come in; although we don't know the date for this, it carries a patent date of Dec.
 24, 1912; this box is likely from the mid to late 1910s: